SamLeBlanc/CensOculus/README.md

 </p>

-## Why CensusMapper?
+## Why CensOculus?

-Three words: versatility, usability, and speed.
-CensusMapper is highly adaptive, suitable for use in political campiaigns, marketing, industry, community planning, and much more.
-CensusMapper provides access to thousands of variables tallied by the Census Bureau, including data relating to age, race, sex, ethnicity, housing, rurality, and more.
+Versatility.
+Usability.
+Speed.
+CensOculus is highly adaptive, suitable for use in political campiaigns, marketing, industry, community planning, and much more.
+CensOculus provides access to thousands of variables tallied by the Census Bureau, including data relating to age, race, sex, ethnicity, housing, rurality, and more.
 Each categoty is viewable across many levels of geography, down to block group granularity, without compromising overall efficiency.

 ## Getting Started